jensgraetzer/MP3-Subs-Player-Study/README.md

 This is a prototype (or design study) of an Android MP3 player app, showing subtitles.
 The subtitles must be stored in the "composer" frame of the ID3 tag in SRT format.
 The MP3 file TTS_Google_de-DE-Wavenet-E.mp3 is example content for that player.
 The player is considered a newly designed enhanced podcast player.

-Let's revitalize an old and forgotten idea, the so called enhanced podcast.
+This way, let's revitalize an old and forgotten idea, the so called enhanced podcast.
 The idea is from 2005, as shown in this Google Trends diagram.
 This original idea is from Apple.
-See also the definition od enhanced podcast at PCMag encyclopedy [1].
+See also the definition of enhanced podcast at PCMag encyclopedy [1].

 ![Google Treds of enhanced podcast](enhanced_podcast_trends.png)